Repeat after me: The Cowgirl is a pleasure product that can be enjoyed by anyone.

 A sex therapist, for example, can be useful for anyone who has become afraid of sex, or anyone who grew up with sex-negative messaging.
 While a trauma-informed therapist can be useful for anyone who started experiencing painful sex following an attack.

-Let the record show that sex may have a have been painful for you before, but that does not mean that it is always going to painful.
+Let the record show that sex may have been painful for you before, but that does not mean that it is always going to be painful.
 Nor does it mean that you are somehow less deserving of pleasurable sex.

 All people deserve to have the kind of sex that feels most pleasurable to them.

 If you find yourself having a hard time believing this, try repeating one of the below affirmations to yourself three times in the mirror each morning:

 - I am worthy and deserving of pleasure, in all of its forms.

 - My body is a vessel for pleasure.

 - Pleasure is a gift that I deserve to receive.